Table of contents:

 CrowdStrike, a company that offers the Falcon platform, claims that their solution has the ability to detect and prevent Ryuk.
 The platform detects behavioral patterns related to the malware attack.
 CrowdStrike incorporates machine learning techniques to provide additional protection against the malware family.
 A free trial is available here.

-Technical details and Indicators of Compromise (IOCs) are available for download and viewing in the NCSC Advisory, Ryuk ransomware targeting organisations globally.
-By the time the Ryuk Ransom Note is displayed it’s too late.
+Technical details and Indicators of Compromise (IOCs) are available for download and viewing in the NCSC Advisory, Ryuk ransomware targeting organizations globally.
+By the time the Ryuk Ransom Note is displayed, it’s too late.
 Following is one version of the note:

 Featured Image by Michael Geiger